Course Catalog 2024-2025

 ARA 300 Advanced Arabic I (4 Credits)

-This course students achieve an advanced level of proficiency in Modern Standard Arabic with an exposure to one Arabic colloquial variety using the four-skills (reading, writing, speaking, listening) approach.
+In this course students achieve an advanced level of proficiency in Modern Standard Arabic with an exposure to one Arabic colloquial variety using the four-skills (reading, writing, speaking, listening) approach.
 Students read within a normal range of speed, listen to, discuss and respond in writing to authentic texts by writers from across the Arab world.
-Text types address a range of political, social, religious and literary themes and represent a range of genres, styles and periods.
+Text types address a range of political, social, religious and literary themes, and represent a range of genres, styles and periods.
 All of these texts may include hypothesis, argumentation and supported opinions that covers both linguistic and cultural knowledge.
 This course covers Al-Kitaab Book 3, units 1-5, in addition to extra instructional materials.
 Prerequisite: ARA 202, or the completion of Al-Kitaab Book 2, or equivalent.
-Students must be able to use formal spoken Arabic as the medium of communication in the classroom. {F}
+Students must be able to use formal spoken Arabic as the medium of communication in the classroom.
+Enrollment limited to 18. {F}

 Fall